j0rd1smit/Hello_world_of_metric_learning/README.md

 # Hello World of Deep Metric Learning: Siamese Contrastive loss

 Deep metric learning is a fascinating deep learning technique.
-This technique aims a learn an embedding mapping that places similar items as close as possible, while it maps dissimilar item as far away from each other as possible in the embedding space, allowing us to solve tough challenges such as the Google Landmark and Humpback Whale Identification.
-However, getting started with technique can immensely challenging due to the lack of materials and the vast amount of new concepts.
+This technique aims a learn an embedding mapping that places similar items as close as possible, while it maps dissimilar item as far away from each other as possible in the embedding space.
+Using this technique, we can solve tough challenges such as the Google Landmark and Humpback Whale Identification Kaggle challenge.
+However, getting started with this method can immensely challenging due to the lack of materials and the vast amount of new concepts.
 In this blog post, I will show you the Hello World version of Deep metric learning, allowing you to start your incredible journey into the world of metric learning.

 ### The goal
 As is the tradition in ML, we will use the MNIST dataset for this hello world example.
 Normally our goal would be to create a classifier that given a 28x28 handwritten digit, can predict whether it is a 0, 1, ... or 9.
-However, in metric learning, we want to create a function that maps the images an embedding spaces that clusters all the images with the same class label together, while keeping the clusters separable as possible.
+However, in metric learning, we want to create a function that maps the images an embedding spaces that clusters all the images with the same class label together, while keeping the clusters as separable as possible.
+At the end of this article, you should be able to map all the MNIST digits into a 2D space which should look like figure X. During this article, I will be using PyTorch Lightning, but the code will also work in native PyTorch.
+Feel free to follow along or just to run the example notebook in Colab.